Hacker035Tz/Dice/README.md

 # Dice

-    Just a Canvas Dice Game !!
+    Just a Canvas Dice !!